 Retrieves complete email conversation thread for a given message ID, including all replies and forwards in the chain.

-When buyer mentions 'that property we discussed,' retrieve full email thread from CRM-stored message ID and display history to agent for context.
+When an LP mentions 'that deal we discussed,' retrieve the full email thread from the CRM-stored message ID and display the history to the principal for context.

 Searches Gmail using query syntax (from:, subject:, has:attachment, etc.) and returns matching emails for processing or analysis.

-Daily workflow searches for all emails from past week containing 'contract accepted' and generates weekly deals report for broker.
+A daily workflow searches for all emails from the past week containing 'LOI accepted' and generates a weekly deals-under-contract report for the partners.

 Get started in approximately 10 minutes for basic send/receive; 30 minutes for full OAuth setup and first workflow

-Visit console.cloud.google.com and create a new project (e.g., 'Real Estate Automation').
+Visit console.cloud.google.com and create a new project (e.g., 'CRE Automation').
 In the API Library, search for 'Gmail API' and click Enable.
 This allows your automation workflows to connect to Gmail programmatically.
-The API is free for normal usage (up to 1 billion quota units/day, far exceeding typical real estate needs).
+The API is free for normal usage (up to 1 billion quota units/day, far exceeding typical CRE deal-flow needs).

 Use the same Google Cloud project for all Google integrations (Gmail, Sheets, Calendar, Drive) to centralize credential management and quota monitoring.